Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Parity-aware Byte Pair Encoding

 \subsection{Algorithm}

-Parity-aware BPE retains the greedy iterative framework of Classical BPE but changes \emph{which} statistics are inspected each time a merge is added.
-At merge step $k$, it identifies the language with the worst compression under the tokenizer defined by the merge list thus far ($\merges_{<k})$
+Parity-aware BPE retains the greedy iterative framework of Classical BPE but changes \emph{which} statistics drive each merge decision.
+At step $k$, it identifies the worst-compressed language under the current tokenizer, \ie, under the tokenizer defined by the merge list thus far ($\tok_{\merges_{<k}})$: It then uses Classical BPE's maximum pair-count merge selection criterion, but restricted to $\corpus_{\lang^{\star}}$---the portion of the corpus in language $\lang^{\star}$.

-To choose the next merge, it uses the same maximum pair count criterion as Classical BPE, albeit with pair counts computed over only $\corpus_{\lang^{\star}}$---the portion of the corpus corresponding to $\lang^{\star}$.
 The rest of the algorithm follows the Classical BPE procedure: the chosen merge is applied to all texts (\ie, across $\corpus_\lang$ $\forall\lang$)\footnote{Crucially, this is what distinguishes our algorithm from a combination of monolingual merge lists \citep{DBLP:conf/nips/PetrovMTB23}, allowing us to find more ``compressive'' merges.} and the procedure is repeated for $k=1,\dots,K$, yielding the final merge list $\merges$.
-We provide pseudocode in \cref{alg:pabpe}.
+We providepseudocode in \Cref{alg:pabpe} of the Appendix.